Kometa-Team/Kometa/docs/metadata/dynamic.md

 # Dynamic Collections

 Plex Meta Manager can dynamically create collections based on different criteria, such as
-* Collections based on the Collections from TMDb for every item in the library. ([Star Wars](https://www.themoviedb.org/collection/10-star-wars-collection), [The Lord of the Rings](https://www.themoviedb.org/collection/119), etc...)
+* Collections based on the Collections from TMDb for every item in the library. ([Star Wars](https://www.themoviedb.org/collection/10-star-wars-collection), [Harry Potter](https://www.themoviedb.org/collection/1241), etc...)
 * Collections based on each of a Users Trakt Lists
 * Collections for the top `X` popular people on TMDb (Bruce Willis, Tom Hanks, etc...)
 * Collections for each decade represented in the library (Best of 1990s, Best of 2000s, etc...)